 Individuals will be notified by mail with information regarding what to bring to the shelter.

-Any person who meets the above criteria and plans to use a public shelter during an evacuation should register by filling out the form provided, by contacting the Emergency Preparedness Office by phone (630-2472), by email or by accessing the Emergency Preparedness website.
+Any person who meets the above criteria and plans to use a public shelter during an evacuation should register by filling out the form provided, by contacting the Emergency Preparedness Office by phone (630-CITY), online or by accessing the Emergency Preparedness website.

 * A new registry is created each year starting in January.
 Each client must re-register every year to remain in the system.